nfrechette/acl/docs/rotation_and_vector_formats.md

 ## Dropping the quaternion W component

-As it turns out, every rotation can be represented by two distinct and opposite quaternions: a quaternion and its negated opposite.
+Every rotation can be represented by two distinct and opposite quaternions: a quaternion and its negated opposite.
 This is possible because [quaternions represent a hypersphere](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation#The_hypersphere_of_rotations).
-As such, a component can be dropped and trivially reconstructed with a square root simply by ensuring that the component is positive and the quaternion normalized.
+As such, a component can be dropped and trivially reconstructed with a square root simply by ensuring that the component is positive and the quaternion normalized during compression.

 ### Quat 96